 After that year, my principal met with us, and we brainstormed other options.
 This quickly became my favorite math intervention schedule.
 Students attended an on-level math class and then would return to their math teacher at the end of the day for intervention class.
 In my case, we met during 8th period.
 Here is why I enjoyed this:

 - Math intervention students were spread across on-level classes throughout the day.

 - All of my students had already attended my on-level math class.
 This could also work if you met in the morning and had on-level classes in the afternoon.

 - My co-teacher came during math intervention time to allow for more small group instruction.

 - Two 50 minute blocks are more impactful that one 100 minute block, in my opinion.

 We would do timed math skills to build fluency.
-I started the year with a 12 by 12 multiplication table that had empty squares.
-Each day the missing squares changed.
-The goal was to build confidence as well as mathematical fluency.
-As time went on, I moved to fraction, decimal, percent conversions, and other fluency related concepts.
+I started the year with a 12-by-12 multiplication table that had empty squares.
+Each day, the missing squares changed.
+The goal was to build confidence, as well as mathematical fluency.
+As time went on, I moved to fraction, decimal, and percent conversions, and other fluency-related concepts.

 Quick Debrief of On-Level Class

 I would check in with my intervention kiddos to see how they felt about the lesson and what questions they still had.
-This was informal, but useful when we had a difficult lesson.
-It also helped to create a safe place, where some students might not feel comfortable asking in a larger class.
+This was informal, but it was useful when we had a difficult lesson.
+It also helped to create a safe place, because some students might not feel comfortable asking in a larger class.

 Depending on the assignment from the on-level class, I liked to provide about 10 minutes for students to work on homework.
 This did not always happen, but 10 minutes is the goal.